ykim71/ykim71.github.io/_pages/about.md

   </div>
   <div class="about-brief__body">
     <p>I am an Affiliated Research Associate at the <a href="https://mediaengagement.org/">Center for Media Engagement</a> at The University of Texas at Austin.
 Previously, I was a Postdoctoral Fellow at the <a href="https://mediaproject.wesleyan.edu/">Wesleyan Media Project</a>, and a Postdoctoral Research Fellow and Knight Research Associate at the Center for Media Engagement.</p>
     <p>I earned my PhD in Communication Studies from The University of Texas at Austin in 2022.
-My work combines natural language processing, computer vision, network analysis, and human annotation to understand political communication across modalities.</p>
+My research investigates how political information is produced, interpreted, and circulated across digital media, with particular attention to the roles of language, imagery, group identity, and emotion.
+I examine how these dynamics contribute to polarization and other challenges in contemporary public communication, as well as how healthier information environments might be supported.
+Drawing on theories of identity and information processing, I combine computational and quantitative methods with human annotation to connect communication theory with large-scale patterns of digital behavior.</p>
   </div>
 </section>